-• New Residential/Small Business Services Connected on Time
+New Residential/Small Business Services Connected on Time

-In 2018, Remotes processed 107 new connection requests for residential and small business low-voltage customers (those with service less than 750 Volts).
-102 or 95.33% of these requests were completed within five business days or as agreed to by the customer and the distributor.
-The industry target is 90%.
-Results were more favourable in 2018 due to an unusually high volume of connection requests in 2017.
+In 2019, Remotes processed 96 new connection requests for residential and small business low-voltage customers (those with service less than 750 Volts).
+100% of these requests were completed within five business days or as agreed to by the customer and the distributor exceeding the industry target of 90%.
+Results were more favourable in 2019 due to an unusually high volume of connection requests in 2018.

-• Scheduled Appointments Met On Time
+Scheduled Appointments Met On Time

-Because of high transportation costs and uncertainty about flight availability/ability to land, Remotes does not schedule appointments with customers.
+Due to high transportation costs and uncertainty about flight availability/ability to land, Remotes does not schedule appointments with customers.
 Work is generally organized through Band Councils or contractors since most customers are not directly in control of or responsible for housing connections.
 As a result, no appointments are missed or rescheduled.

-• Telephone Calls Answered On Time
+Telephone Calls Answered On Time

-Remotes' billing and customer service staff received 6,071 phone calls from customers in 2018 and answered 100% of these calls on time, as prescribed in the OEB Distribution System Code (DSC).
-Section 7.6.3 of the DSC requires call centre staff to answer calls within 30 seconds, 65% of the time, on a yearly basis, whenever the customer reaches an agent either directly or by means of a transfer.
+Remotes' billing and customer service staff received 6,255 phone calls from customers in 2019 and answered 100% of these calls on time, as prescribed in the OEB Distribution System Code (DSC).
+Sections 7.6.2 and 7.6.3 of the DSC require call centre staff to answer calls within 30 seconds, 65% of the time, on a yearly basis, whenever the customer reaches an agent either directly or by means of a transfer.
 Remotes does not use an automated Interactive Voice Response (IVR) system and therefore does not report the abandoned call metric.
 Prior to 2014, Remotes did not have a phone system that recorded the time to answer calls.